jeremywrowe/vircs/README.md

     current: displays the current vim configuration
           EX: vircs current

+	dir: shows you where your configuration files are stored

     prompt_info: displays the current vim configuration as follows "vircs:configx" where configx is the current configuration
           EX: vircs prompt_info

+	version: gem version

 --------------------------------------------------